 Les 3 frères (1995)

-A cult French comedy started by the French standup actors and singers Les inconnus.
+A cult French comedy with the French standup actors and singers Les inconnus.
 If you master French humour, Les inconnus short comedies are cult in the ’90s French cultural references.

 Les 3 frères tells the story of 3 brothers getting to know each other’s existences at their mother’s funeral.